jtheisen/sqlizer/readme.md

 I want at least:

-* Type-safety when using TypeScript (on the *data model* when building queries, not just the ORM's API)
+* Type-safety when using TypeScript (on the *data model* when building queries, not just the ORM's API).
-* Queries should look elegant and be easily comprehensible (especially joins and infix operators make our lives difficult without special language support)
+* Queries should look elegant and be easily comprehensible (especially joins and infix operators make our lives difficult without special language support).
-* Arbitrary result set types, not just sets of predefined model types (sometimes called "projections") as shown in the teaser; we can live with not being able to write back rows fetched that way
+* Arbitrary result set types, not just sets of predefined model types (sometimes called "projections") as shown in the teaser; we can live with not being able to write back rows fetched that way.
 * The resulting SQL should be readable for the sake of the debugging that will be necessary on occasion.
 For the same reason, it is beneficial when the structure of the original query is still recognizable in the resulting SQL.

-I've written the beginning of a query builder that could be used as research for a something more serious in the future.
+I've written the beginning of a query builder that could be used as research for something more serious in the future.
 It's not usable yet in any way, but I think I got most of the tricky stuff working to prove that the type inference and runtime query building really works the way as I describe in this readme.
 I will call this *Sqlizer* to have  a name for it that isn't